Skip to content

 Prerequisites

-Note: the examples in this page boots the devkit to U-boot shell and further to the Linux OS.
+Note: The examples in this page boots the devkit to U-boot shell and further to the Linux OS.
 This requires the Linux kernel, device tree and root filesystem.
-Without the OS binaries, the devkit would boot to the U-Boot shell only.
-You may use your own Linux binaries, a simple way to build them is in Appendix 1 - Building Linux Binaries.
-In either case the boot instruction assumes the binaries are located in the $LINUX_BIN folder.
+Without the OS binaries, the devkit would boot to the U-Boot shell only (as there is no bootable OS).
+You may use your own Linux binaries or follow a simple way to build them as shown in Appendix 1 - Building Linux Binaries.
+In either case, the boot instruction below assumes that the binaries are located in the $LINUX_BIN folder.

 1. Cyclone V SoC - Boot from SD Card